Jmart7/app-weather/README.md

 ## Comments

 <ul>
-    <item>The .env from the backend is included in order to facilitate testing the application.
-In a real world app, the .env file won't be commited as i did.</item>
+    <li>The .env from the backend is included in order to facilitate testing the application.
+In a real world app, the .env file won't be commited as i did.</li>
-    <item>I tried asking but got no response so i made the decision to instead of getting the day and night time, i show the min and max temperature of a day.
-This decision was made because the api doesn't provide such field in the json i got as the response.</item>
+    <li>I tried asking but got no response so i made the decision to instead of getting the day and night time, i show the min and max temperature of a day.
+This decision was made because the api doesn't provide such field in the json i got as the response.</li>
-    <item>Also i created a private git repository but no username was given to me so i can't give access to it, that's why i'm giving the zip instead.</item>
+    <li>Also i created a private git repository but no username was given to me so i can't give access to it, that's why i'm giving the zip instead.</li>
 </ul>